nirlleycosta/aula-github/README.md

-# Esse é um projeto do curso GitHub do DevSuperior
+# Esse é um projeto do curso Github do DevSuperior

 Até a próxima!